 Please enjoy our city responsibly and help keep you and others safe by following all current Government guidelines.
+For the latest guidance on what you can and cannot do in Step 3 go here.

 Preparations for the safe reopening of Southampton city centre have been jointly managed by GO!
 Southampton and Southampton City Council.
 Similar measures are also being put in place in selected district centres.
 You can read more about the measures in place here.